 Interested in volunteering with the Brooklyn Bridge Park Boathouse?
 Click here.

 We provide all equipment and no more than 15 participants are allowed on the water at any given time.
 We encourage groups of 30, with participants divided into two sessions.
-Those waiting on land will have time to enjoy the park and utilize the court sports on Pier 2.
-Groups with 15 participants or less will be hosted for a half day.
+Those waiting on land will have time to enjoy the park and utilize the courts on Pier 2.

-The program will run on Mondays and Tuesdays, June 6 - August 9 from 10 am - 3 pm.
-Dates are booked on a first-come, first-served basis with a maximum of 2 sessions allowed per school/camp program.
+The program typically runs on Mondays, Tuesdays, Wednesdays, and Fridays from 10 am - 3 pm from June to early August.
+Sessions are booked on a first-come, first-served basis with a maximum of 2 sessions allowed per school/camp program.

-The cost for each program is $250 plus a booking fee.
+The cost for a full day program is $300 plus a booking fee.
 A limited number of fee waivers are available to Title 1 schools and camps/summer programs that qualify.
 We limit one waiver per school with waivers offered on a first-come, first-served basis.
-To inquire if you qualify for a fee waiver, please email the Education Department at firstname.lastname@example.org.
+To inquire if you qualify for a fee waiver, please email the Kayaking Department at firstname.lastname@example.org.

 Ability: Participants must be able to hear and understand instructions and communicate with the program instructor and staff, enter, exit and sit in a kayak without assistance, hold and move a kayak paddle, hold their breath under water and keep their head above water while wearing a life vest.